Galactus9/003-RPC-RabbitMQ/README.md

 - 2 - Multiplication
 - 3 - Division

-Then the controller will send a message to RabbitMQ through RpcClient The RpcServer will hear about the massage, will consume it, and will generate the result.
+Then the controller will send a message to RabbitMQ through RpcClient.

+The RpcServer will hear about the massage, will consume it, and will generate the result.

 When the result is ready will respond to the RpcClient and then the result will be displayed in swagger.

 ## Acknowledgements